 Ask yourself how badly you need a car

 Are you buying a car because you really don’t have any other mode of transportation?
 Or is your car more of a luxury item?
-Buying a car with bad credit if you are in an emergency situation is recommended
+Buying a car with bad credit if you are in an emergency situation is recommended.
+Understanding how to buy a car with bad credit is essential today.

 Before you start shopping for a car and an auto loan, take a closer look at your situation to see if you have another option such as using your current car, carpooling or using public transportation for six months to a year while you work on rebuilding your credit.